thaibui/thaibui.github.io/_posts/2016-04-30-bringing-battle-city-back.md

 date: 2016-04-30T15:59:02-07:00
 ---

-# I rarely finish my side projects
+# If you couldn't finish it, publish it!

 I started developing a web-based, HTML5 and Javascript game in 2011.
 At that time, I fantasized about making it a multi-player game via WebRTC.
 I wanted to make it a massively fun and competitive game.
 It was gonna a be a blast.
 The